Skip to main content

 What did the results tell us?

-The TSM measures and the results for 2023/24 are below.
-This information will be used as a baseline to move forward and assess how we can work to improve services.
+The TSM measures and the results for 2023/24 and 2024/25 are below.
+This information has been used as a baseline to move forward and formed the basis of two improvement plans (for complaint handling and responsive repairs), along with a departmental plan to fully meet the Consumer Standards.

-More than half of the tenants indicated that they would be available during the week to attend meetings and consultations.
-The opportunities for residents to engage with St Albans have been reviewed and can be seen on the Resident Engagement page of this website.
+Historically, more than half of tenants indicated that they would be available during the week to attend meetings and consultations.
+This is very welcomed and opportunities for residents to engage with St Albans can be seen on the Resident Engagement page of this website.

 Further Insight